-Use any cut of steak when making this easy beef stew.
+Use any cut of steak when making this easy beef stew recipe.
 Marinated in oil, oregano, vinegar, and onions, this is a great meal for a busy weeknight.
 A staple in Puerto Rican cooking.
 Serve with white rice and tostones.
 Water can be used in place of beef stock if desired.

 From Our Good Amigos At ALL Recipes